ewquon/lazboy/README.md

 * In linux, the GUI rendering looks super old-school.
 However the functionality should be mostly the same for Mac/Windows/Linux.
 * Scrolling only works if you move your mouse over the scrollbar.
+* If the GUI incorrectly detects the height of your screen (e.g., if you have a horizontal + vertical monitor setup), then click the maximize/zoom button and resize your window accordingly.
 * In linux, the "Specify new simulation directory" box doesn't have a make-new- directory button, so instead enter the name you want and click "OK" twice.